Categories: General Questions

-APJ Abdul Kalam Biography, Know All about the Missile Man of India
+APJ Abdul Kalam Biography, Missile Man of India Education, Career, Presidency, Achievements

 APJ Abdul Kalam Biography

-APJ Abdul Kalam, popularly known as the “Missile Man of India,” was one of the most beloved and respected figures in Indian history.
-Born on October 15, 1931, in Rameswaram, Tamil Nadu, Kalam was a scientist, engineer, and politician who played a vital role in the development of India’s missile and space programs.
-However, APJ Abdul Kalam is best known for his humble demeanor, his commitment to education and youth, and his deep devotion to his country.
+APJ Abdul Kalam Biography is very essential for students to know about our 11th President of India.
+APJ Abdul Kalam, also known as the “Missile Man of India,” was one of India’s most adored and revered figures.
+Kalam, who was born on October 15, 1931, in Rameswaram, Tamil Nadu, was a scientist, engineer, and politician who was instrumental in the creation of India’s missile and space programmes.
+APJ Abdul Kalam is well renowned for his humble demeanor, dedication to education and young, and strong love for his nation.
+Full APJ Abdul Kalam Biography is discussed next part of this article.

 • Kalam’s career as a scientist began in earnest in 1965 when he joined the Indian Space Research Organisation (ISRO).